MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter2_litReview.md

 Another algorithm discussed in the same paper was discovered with being able to detect lanes and vehicles simultaneously.
-V. Q. Nguyen proposed an approach using a mixture of a lane detection algorithm and vehicle detection algorithm.
+V. Q. Nguyen proposed an approach using a mixture of a lane detection algorithm and a vehicle detection algorithm.
 This algorithm was useful in multi-lane situations. [@QGal17]

 In all the papers examined, an ROI is a common thing discussed, this is a Region Of Interest (ROI) which is identified.
 This is the area of the video that is being examined by the software to identify